 Do you need to install more insulation in your attic?
 If so, you’re probably trying to decide what the best attic insulation is!
-While your best bet is talking to an insulation company, it’s helpful to have a little background information about insulation for attics.
+While your best bet is talking to an insulation company, it’s helpful to have a little background information about insulation for attics before you start.

 When it comes to insulation for attics, there are a couple different options.
 Also keep in mind that your attic should ideally have two different types of insulation: radiant barrier and blown-in.